zhuganglie/svelteplay/src/routes/blog/learning-english-1.md

 Businesses have invested considerable resources into advertisement, creating hype and halo around their brands.
 Although smart consumers figure out various ways to unscramble the magic, commercials remain effective in fluencing consumer behavior.

 First of all, consumers are human beings.
 They are as emotional as they are rational.
-Markettiers can use irrational advertising techniques to exert influence on the emotional side of human characters.
+Marketters can use irrational advertising techniques to exert influence on the emotional side of human characters.
 For example, a shoe brand can stir up urgence to buy among consumers by advertising a new model that is for market testing purpose as limited edition.

 Moreover, various data analysis techniques have made it much easier for markettiers to accurately identify consumer preference than before.
 With deep understanding of consumer preference, markettiers are able to engineer or optimize commercials in ways that communicate product features more appealingly to targeted audients.